-We have in our lesson today another wonderful and clearly expressed prophecy of our Lord Jesus Christ.
+In our lesson today is another wonderful and clearly expressed prophecy of our Lord Jesus Christ.
 The key that unlocks the door to the real meaning of this Psalm is how it is quoted and applied by the writers in the New Testament.
-In the first place we note that our Lord Jesus Himself quoted verses 22 and 23 to the Jews as is recorded in Matt.
-21:42, Mark 12:10-11, and also Luke 20:17.
-This was when He gave the parable of the vineyard and the husbandmen who shamefully treated the servants who had been sent by the owner of the vineyard to get some of the fruit.
-He brought out that they also killed the owner's Son whom He had sent, hoping they would reverence Him.
-When He declared that the lord of the vineyard would come and destroy those husbandmen and give the vineyard to others, the Jews said, "God forbid."
-Then Jesus quoted this scripture and applied it to Himself as being rejected of the Jews and the wrath of God coming on them.
+In the first place, we note that our Lord Jesus Himself quoted verses 22 and 23 to the Jews, as is recorded in Matthew 21:42, Mark 12:10-11, and Luke 20:17.
+This was when He gave the parable of the vineyard, in which the husbandmen shamefully treated the servants who had been sent by the owner of the vineyard to harvest some of the fruit.
+He brought out that they also killed the owner's Son, whom He had sent in hope that they would reverence Him.
+When He declared that the Lord of the vineyard would come and destroy those husbandmen, and give the vineyard to others, the Jews said, "God forbid."
+Then Jesus quoted this scripture and applied it to Himself as being rejected of the Jews, who therewith brought the wrath of God upon them.

-The apostle Peter in Acts 4:11 declared to the unbelieving Jewish leaders concerning Christ that "this is the stone which was set at naught of you builders, which is become the head of the corner."
-Then in I Peter 2:7 he said again, "Unto you therefore which believe he is precious: but unto them which be disobedient, the stone which the builders disallowed, the same is made the head of the corner."
+The apostle Peter, in Acts 4:11, declared to the unbelieving Jewish leaders concerning Christ: "This is the stone which was set at naught of you builders, which is become the head of the corner."
+In I Peter 2:7 he said again, "Unto you therefore which believe he is precious: but unto them which be disobedient, the stone which the builders disallowed, the same is made the head of the comer."

-Jesus quoted from verse 26 of this Psalm 118 in Matthew 23:39 when He remonstrated the Jews for their rejection of Him.
+Jesus quoted from verse 26 of Psalm 118 in Matthew 23:39, when He remonstrated the Jews for their rejection of Him.
 Woe after woe He had pronounced upon their proud and hypocritical spirit in the preceding address to them.
-Finally He burst out in the anguish of His heart to Jerusalem of His desire to help them.
-But they would not.
-"Behold," He concluded, "your house is left unto you desolate.
+His desire was to help them, but they would not.
+Finally, in the anguish of His heart to Jerusalem, He burst out, "Behold, your house is left unto you desolate.
 For I say unto you, Ye shall not see me henceforth, till ye shall say, Blessed is he that cometh in the name of the Lord."
-And then He walked out of the temple, never to return again.
+Then He walked out of the temple, never to return again.

 Can we not see what this means?
 We must kneel and bless God in our acceptance of Him whom He has sent.
-And we will never see Him until we do.
+We will never see Him until we do.
 Sad to say, so many reject the living Stone, and His Spirit leaves their house desolate.

 - 1. What were some of the distressful things Christ suffered? - 2.
 Who were Christ's "helpers" who surrounded Him all the way? - 3.
-What was the main reason why Jesus was a rejected Stone? - 4.
+What was the main reason Jesus was a rejected Stone? - 4.
 What did He, the rejected Stone, become? - 5.
 What happened to those people who refused to bless this One who came in the name of the Lord?